Coronavirus information and advice for private renters

 Tenants living in HMO’s or other shared accommodation can find advice to assist with cleaning/disinfecting accommodation and general hygiene standards in non-healthcare settings such as HMO’s, hostels and other shared accommodation.

 Tenants in shared accommodation who are self-isolating should follow the Government's advice, to minimise the risk of infecting others.
 This is particularly important where individuals are sharing facilities such as kitchens and bathrooms.
 It’s also important that tenants in shared properties let the property manager know if they have symptoms, the property manager can then let fellow tenants know.
 As per government advice, the whole household should now self-isolate for 14 days.
-The NLA have compiled a useful guide to help minimise health risks in rented accommodation.

 For more information and support on living in shared accommodation during this time, please see our shared accommodation advice page.

 Landlords’ repair obligations have not changed and urgent, essential health and safety repairs should be made.
 Tenants have a right to a decent, warm and safe place to live.

 - fire safety issues

 - no hot water

 Please make sure that you have reported/highlighted any issues to your landlord first and give them an opportunity to address your issues or concerns before reporting to the council.
 We will ask for evidence of reporting to your landlord.

 The Shelter website has useful template letters that you can use to report repairs to your landlord.
 If you have not heard from your landlord within 10 working days, we would recommend you send your landlord a reminder letter.